Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat

-Defenders utilize multiple diversified defense products to prevent, detect, and disrupt incoming attacks.
-However, the increasing capability, persistence, and complexity of adversarial attacks have made traditional defense approaches ineffective.
+Defenders utilize different tools to prevent, detect, and disrupt adversarial operations.
+However, the increasing capability, persistence, and complexity of the attacks have made traditional defense approaches insufficient.

-Organized cybercrime is at each peak.
-PwC's global economic crime survey of 2016 \cite{pwcArticle} reports that there are organizations that have suffered cybercrime losses over \$5 million, and of these, nearly a third reported losses over \$100 million.
-Juniper Research \cite{juniperResearchArticle} reports that cybercrime will increase the cost of data breaches to \$2.1 trillion globally by 2019, four times the estimated cost of breaches in 2015.
+Organized cybercrime is at its peak, with PwC's 2016 global economic crime survey \cite{pwcArticle} reporting that, on average, organizations have suffered losses of over \$5 million, and of these, nearly a third reported losses of over \$100 million.
+Juniper Research \cite{juniperResearchArticle} reported that cybercrime will increase the cost of data breaches to \$2.1 trillion globally by 2019, four times the estimated cost of breaches in 2015.

-For enhancing their security posture, defenders recognized the need to understand threats their organization may face better and started exchanging threat information aiming one organization's detection to become another's prevention.
-This practice has achieved a certain maturity, with organizations focusing on generating and sharing more contextual and robust information known as cyber threat intelligence.
-Organizations rely on cyber threat intelligence to identify and understand impending attacks, speed up security operations, and drive and prioritize the implementation of security controls.

-Threat intelligence is referred to as the task of gathering evidence-based knowledge, including context, mechanisms, indicators, implications and actionable advice, about an existing or emerging menace or hazard to assets that can be used to inform decisions regarding the subject's response to that menace or hazard\footnote{https://www.gartner.com/doc/2487216/definition-threat-intelligence}.
-Cyber threat intelligence needs to be relevant, timely, accurate, actionable, and contextual.
+Defenders should identify and understand the threats their organizations may face to enhance their security posture.
+In that respect, threat information sharing could allow one organization's detection to become another's prevention.
+This practice has achieved a particular maturity, with organizations focusing on generating and sharing highly contextual, accurate, and relevant information, otherwise known as cyber threat intelligence.
+Threat intelligence is the task of gathering evidence-based knowledge, including context, mechanisms, indicators, implications, and actionable advice about an existing or emerging menace or hazard to assets that can be used to inform decisions regarding the subject's response to that menace or hazard\footnote{https://www.gartner.com/doc/2487216/definition-threat-intelligence}.
+Organizations rely on cyber threat intelligence to stay threat-informed, identify and understand impending attacks, speed up security operations, and drive and prioritize the implementation of security controls.

-To a large extend, intelligence generation, consumption, and interpretation should be automated processes that leverage machine-understandable representation formats that allow for scalable processing, correlation, and analysis.
+To a large extent, intelligence generation, consumption, and utilization should be supported by automation, which requires leveraging machine-readable representation formats for processing, correlation, and analysis at scale.
 A type of knowledge representation is ontologies.
-Ontologies encode knowledge about a particular domain in a structured manner, leverage logic for performing inference, and are flexible and modular, allowing them to be easily extended, refined, or interconnect with other ontologies.
+Ontologies represent knowledge about a particular domain of discourse in a structured manner, leverage logics to perform reasoning, and are flexible and modular so that they can be easily extended, refined, and integrated with other ontologies.